 Coconut oil is not as heart healthy as other oils.
 It is a plant-based tropical oil.
 It is a white solid at room temperature.
 Coconut oil has recently become more popular for cooking.

 Most of the fat in coconut oil is saturated fat.
-Diets high in saturated fats increase levels of LDL-C. This is the “bad” type of cholesterol.
+Diets high in saturated fats increase levels of LDL-C cholesterol in the blood.
+This is the less healthy or “bad” type of cholesterol.
 High levels of LDL-C increase the risk of heart disease.
-Studies show coconut oil generally raises LDL-C compared to most unsaturated oils made from plants.
+Studies show coconut oil generally raises LDL-C compared to most unsaturated oils made by other plants.
 But coconut oil does not increase LDL-C as much as butter or other animal fats.

 Coconut oil increases HDL-C cholesterol in the blood.
-This is the “good” type of cholesterol.
+This is the healthier “good” type of cholesterol.
 High levels of HDL-C may reduce the risk of heart disease.
 Coconut oil raises HDL-C levels more than other unsaturated plant-based oils and animal fats.

 Coconut oil has a high amount of saturated fat in the form of medium chain triglycerides (MCT).
-It is unclear how the MCT in coconut oil affects heart health.
+It is unclear how MCT in coconut oil affects heart health.
 The health benefit of using extra virgin or virgin coconut oil rather than regular coconut oils is also unknown.

 Coconut oil - more hype than healthy!

 The Science Behind the Answer

 PALS information is based on the best available science.
 Our understanding of health is ever changing.
 Health recommendations can change as a result of new scientific research.
 Below shows where we are in the science on this topic and the expert confidence in the recommendations.